cert-manager/website/content/en/v1.7-docs/usage/ingress.md

 In the above example, cert-manager will create `Certificate` resources that reference the `ClusterIssuer` `letsencrypt-prod` for all Ingresses that have a `kubernetes.io/tls-acme: "true"` annotation.

+Issuers configured via annotations have a preference over the default issuer.
+If a default issuer is configured via CLI flags and a `cert-manager.io/cluster-issuer` or `cert-manager.io/issuer` annotation also has been added to an Ingress, the created `Certificate` will refer to the issuer configured via annotation.

 For more information on deploying cert-manager, read the [installation guide](../../installation/).